 This form is to be completed and signed at each Annual Update meeting.
 Non-synchronous meetings are allowed if all members and the student agree.
-The student must give a copy of the signed and completed form to the Staff Graduate Advisor by July 15, unless the student advanced to candidacy (or defended a dissertation) within the previous 12 months.
+The student must give a copy of the signed and completed form to the Staff Graduate Advisor by July 15.
 Attach additional pages as needed to answer the questions below.
 The student and committee members should initial or sign each additional page.
 Brief answers are fine.
 Longer answers are appreciated where the committee feels they will be of use to the graduate advisor.